metakgp/iit-kgp-network/README.md

 # 4. Discussion

-This section is a read for people who wish to know why various protocols like Wireguard or OpenVPN did not work.
+This section is a read for people who wish to know why various protocols like Wireguard or OpenVPN (UDP) did not work.
 Anything that is written here are my observations and may not be absolutely correct.
 If you find any error please open an issue and inform me about it to make this repository more accurate.
 This is going to be a long read, so buckle up 🚀.

-I feel blocking of UDP is a major culprit in VPNs not working.
-I am not sure but the topics here I discuss will be updated, because I will try my best to verufy those with supporting resources.

-There is packet filtering (speculated too) as the network prohibits the use of ceritifcates for the connection and uses `PEAP + MSChapv2` which is very much vulnerable.
-Credentials can be cracked easily.
+- There is packet filtering as the network prohibits the use of ceritifcates for the connection and uses `PEAP + MSChapv2` ( which btw is very much vulnerable).
+Credentials can be cracked easily and MITM (Man in the middle attacks) can be used against a nconenction.
 So it's better to use implement some security methods.
 For more info lookup : `chapcrack` on Google.

 ## 4.1 Packet Filtering